roymacdonald/ofBook/chapters/events/chapter.md

     RandomColorButton(){
         //In this case we will be listening to mouseReleased instead of mouseMoved ofAddListener(ofEvents().mouseReleased, this, &RandomColorButton::mouseReleased);
-        //Also we will listen to the draw event so this class draws by itself. ofAddListener(ofEvents().draw, this, &RandomColorButton::draw);
+        //Also we will listen to the draw ofEvent so this class draws by itself. ofAddListener(ofEvents().draw, this, &RandomColorButton::draw);

         //let's set the rectangle we are going to draw to a random size and position.